bddicken/teffer/README.md

 # Teffer

 Teffer (TEst diFFER) is a python-based tool used for automated testing.
-The tool runs an input program against a set of textual tests.
+The tool runs an input program against a set of text-based tests.
 For each test, teffer generates a diff.
 All of the diffs are combined and inserted into an html output, which can be viewed in your browser of choice.